Having all of the information about tax deductions is ridiculously important.

 This may be one of the more difficult deductions to figure out, especially since there are multiple tax deductions/credits to choose from and the rules have recently changed.

 But one thing is very clear: not every expense is allowed in the calculation of qualified expenses.

 Tuition and associated fees are the only costs that are deductible, or to put it another way, only those costs that you pay to matriculate and sit in a class are deductible.

 Well, pretty much everything else:

-- Room and board (including meal plans even though most freshman are required to buy them)
+- Room and board (including meal plans even though most freshmen are required to buy them)